Financial Assistance Policy

-Services for all emergency medical conditions will be provided without regard to ability to pay.
+Treatment Services for all emergency medical conditions will be provided without regard to ability to pay.
 Payment is due after the service is rendered.
 Elective service customers may be rescheduled upon the approval of their physician if payment arrangements are not made, including:

 - Requested deposit not made

 - Acceptable arrangements not on file

 Charity is not considered to be a substitute for personal responsibility.
 Patients are expected to cooperate with Fauquier Hospital’s procedures for obtaining charity or other forms of payment or financial assistance, and to contribute to the cost of their care based on their individual ability to pay.
 Individuals with the financial capacity to purchase health insurance shall be encouraged to do so, as a means of assuring access to health care services, for their overall personal health, and for the protection of their individual assets.
 In order to manage its resources responsibility and to allow Fauquier Hospital to provide the appropriate level of assistance to the greatest number of persons in need, the Board of Directors establishes the following guidelines for the provision of patient charity.